websauna/websauna/docs/source/narrative/misc/task.rst

 Task dispatch on commit
 -----------------------

-One generally wants to have tasks runs only if HTTP request execution completes succesfully.
+One generally wants to have tasks runs only if HTTP request execution completes successfully.
 Websauna provides :py:class:`websauna.system.task.tasks.ScheduleOnCommitTask` task base class to do this.

 Transaction retries
 -------------------

-If your task does database processing use :py:class:`websauna.system.task.tasks.RetryableTransactionTask` base class.
+If your task does database processing use :py:class:`websauna.system.task.RetryableTransactionTask` base class.
 It will mimic the behavior of ``pyramid_tm`` transaction retry machine.
 It tries to retry the transaction few times in the case of :ref:`transaction serialization conflict <occ>`.

 Delayed tasks
 -------------